top of page

 Alternative 1, No Project: No project occurs resulting in no restoration of the lagoon and adjacent open space areas.
 Species such as the endangered steelhead trout and tidewater goby would face potential local extirpation due to greater environmental stressors associated with SLR, a shrinking lagoon, and extreme weather events.
 The Topanga Ranch Motel would continue to degrade, and County beach facilities and associated natural resources would continue to be threatened by SLR.

-An overview of the project Build Alternatives
+An overview of the DEIR Build Alternatives 2-4.

 Vision for the Future